HERDAC/ProjeqtorTelegramBot/README.md

 ### The projeqtor user

 Nothing special, just admin rights.

 Replace "`PROJEQTOR-USER`" in the files with its name.
+Replace "`PROJEQTOR-PWD`" in the files with the password for this user.
+(V1.2-)

 ### The bot